-There were changes to the scope of consolidation during the reporting year as a result of the acquisitions of Urbasolar, ERPsourcing and Comicro.
-Detailed information is provided in the Financial Report of Axpo Holding AG 2018/19, p.
-81-84.
+Detailed information on all changes to the scope of consolidation is provided in the Financial Report of Axpo Holding AG for 2017/18, p.
+71 - 75.

-Detailed information about the capital structure is provided in the Financial Report of Axpo Holding AG 2018/19, p.7.
+Detailed information about the capital structure is provided in the Financial Report of Axpo Holding AG for 2017/18, p.
+9.